rana-hesham/spring-boot/README.md

 ## Technologies
 ```
-Azure VM
+Azure VM - Docker - GitHub - Jenkins - Kubernetes
-Docker
-GitHub
-Jenkins
-Kubernetes
 ```

-## Azure Vertual Machine Preparation
+## Azure Virtual Machine Preparation

 1- Create an azure virtual machine linux(ubuntu 20.04)

-2- Connect to the azure virtual machine remotely using "MobaXterm"
+2- Connect to the vm remotely using "MobaXterm"

-3- Download spring boot application code then drag and drop it on MobaXterm
+3- Download the spring boot application code then drag and drop it on MobaXterm

 4- Install JDK.11 on azure vm